asntech/format-free-journals/README.md

-# format-free-journals
+# List of format-free journals
-List of format-free Journals
+List of life science and biomedical journals that accept format-free initial submissions